petra-magang-ptik/generative-ai-for-beginners/README.md

 ## 📂 Each lesson includes:

-- A short video introduction to the topic
+- A short video introduction to the topic (The short videos use the upstream version of the lessons)
 - A written lesson located in the README
-- Python and TypeScript code samples supporting Azure OpenAI and OpenAI API
+- Python code samples supporting OpenAI-compatible APIs such as Ollama
 - Links to extra resources to continue your learning

 ## 🗃️ Lessons